 #2.
 Help to stay on top of Complexity

 In a startup world, things get complex and fast paced as growth happens.
 Unless managed well, things can get out of control and impact the business.
-Understanding the complexity of problems and their interconnectedness to the various aspects of the business is crucial.
+Understanding the complexity of problems and their inter-connection to the various aspects of the business is crucial.
+Complexity brings in many unknowns, interrelated factors and interdependent attributes that cannot be simplified.
 Hence, you want employees who are able to map the complexity end-to-end, understand and then propose solutions that solve the complete chain – not a part of it.
 This is an area where MBAs could be immensely helpful.
-Eg: How to increase

-To give an example, How to increase price by 5% without affecting customer growth & not compromising on your net profit & not spooking competitors and rolling it out to new and existing markets?
-There are several thousands of scenarios such as this that needs to be addressed on a daily basis
+To give an example, How to increase your price by 5% without affecting customer growth & not compromising on your net profit & not spooking competitors and rolling it out to new and existing markets at the same time?
+There are several thousands of such scenarios that need to be addressed on a daily basis

 At startups you are a close-knit and collaborative community and might not have the luxury of different departments and teams.
 Most of your employees need to deliver above and beyond their functional/technical expertise and work on complex scenrios even if they have no understanding of them.
 MBAs come with good cross-functional knowledge and exposure.
 They understand how all the functions and their interdependence come together for collective business success.

 Take for example your product.
 May be, it is the product design/engineering team who is shaping the product without a complete end-to-end coordination and understanding.
 Won’t it benefit you more if they will take into consideration the combined inputs from marketing, sales, finance, distributors, supply chain, retail and customers?